 One example is Uber who have exposed their APIs allowing companies to increase consumer engagement and build new revenue streams.
 Users can now request an Uber ride with just their voice through Alexa, the brain behind Amazon Echo.
 By giving up some control of their APIs, Uber has opened massive new revenue opportunities while building loyal and rewarded partners.

 Think of the airline industry, where the the entire experience from booking a ticket, getting to the airport, checking the weather at your destination, checking in, and boarding can all be handled in a single app.
 With Air New Zealand, their app even recognizes when you are in the Air New Zealand lounge and offers to order you your favorite coffee, notifying you when it is ready.
 As Air New Zealand Chief Information Officer Julia Raue says “we are continually looking at ways to enhance the customer experience and digital plays a key role in this”.

 Imagine this level of experiential service during your next visit in the health sector.
 Imagine being given the tools to engage in your own health record and contribute information to it, then share it with your circle of care.

 Healthcare will need to follow traditional consumer facing industries, it is just a matter of when.
 The power dynamic is shifting from the doctor to the patient, breaking down barriers that have existed for centuries where the communication has been largely one way – doctor to patient.
 Healthcare providers must begin to think of the patient as a consumer and embrace technology and the collaboration it enables.

 The French government and Orion Health are working to address some of these issues by shifting from a hospital-centric model of care to a patient-centric model.
-France is leading the way in enabling coordinated and personalised information to be shared across different groups of healthcare professionals and organisations to create a better consumer experience.
+France is leading the way in enabling coordinated and personalized information to be shared across different groups of healthcare professionals and organizations to create a better consumer experience.
 Learn more about France’s journey here!